SP4595/SP4595.github.io/_pages/about.md

 # 🎓 About Me

+I am an first-year Ph.D. student in Computer Science at The University of Texas at Austin.
+I received my B.Eng. degree with First Class Honours in Computer Science and Engineering from The Chinese University of Hong Kong, Shenzhen, and completed an exchange program at Nanyang Technological University.

-I'm a final-year Undergraduate student from The Chinese University of Hong Kong, Shenzhen, majoring in Computer Science and Engineering.
-My research focuses on embodied AI and robotics.
-My research interests lie at the intersection of large language models, robotics, and embodied intelligence.
-I'm particularly interested in continous learing of robot or VLM agent.
-My recent work includes VLA, World Model, Agentic AI, Memory Systems.
-I am incomming CS phd student of UT-Austin.
+My research focuses on embodied AI and robotics, particularly at the intersection of large language models, robotic learning, and embodied intelligence.
+I am especially interested in continual learning and memory systems for robotic and vision-language agents.
+My recent work spans vision-language-action models, world models, agentic AI, and memory-augmented systems.

 # 🔥 News
+* *2026.04*:  🎉🎉 Decided to join the **Computer Science PhD program at UT Austin**.
-- *2026.02*: &nbsp;🎉🎉 Joined SenseTime as an Algorithm Intern focusing on world model.
+* *2026.02*:  🎉🎉 Joined **SenseTime** as an Algorithm Intern, focusing on **world models**.
-- *2025.12*: &nbsp;🏆🏆 Awarded AY2024-2025 Academic Performance Scholarship: Class A (Top 1% GPA).
+* *2025.12*:  🏆🏆 Awarded the **AY2024–2025 Academic Performance Scholarship, Class A** (Top 1% by GPA).
-- *2025.04*: &nbsp;🎉🎉 One **First autor** paper accepted by IROS 2025.
+* *2025.04*:  🎉🎉 One **first-author paper** was accepted to **IROS 2025**.
-- *2025.01*: &nbsp;🎉🎉 One paper accepted by NAACL 2025 Findings.
+* *2025.01*:  🎉🎉 One paper was accepted to **Findings of NAACL 2025**.
-- *2024.12*: &nbsp;🏆🏆 Awarded AY2023-2024 Academic Performance Scholarship: Class A (Top 1% GPA).
+* *2024.12*:  🏆🏆 Awarded the **AY2023–2024 Academic Performance Scholarship, Class A** (Top 1% by GPA).

 # 📝 Selected Publications